microsoft/vscode-docs/docs/remote/remote-overview.md

 ---
 # VS Code Remote Development

-The VS Code Remote Development extension pack allows you to use a container, remote machine, or the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl) as a full-featured development environment.
+VS Code Remote Development allows you to use a container, remote machine, or the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl) as a full-featured development environment.
 You can:

 - Develop on the **same operating system** you deploy to or use **larger or more specialized** hardware.
 - **Sandbox** your development environment to avoid impacting to your local **machine configuration**.